forwards/workshops/Computing_requirements.md

----
-title: "Preparation for Forwards Workshop"
+# Preparation for Forwards Workshop
-date: "4 May 2018"
-output: github_document
----

-# Computing requirements
+## Computing requirements

 Participants are required to bring their own laptops.
 Laptops should have the following installed **prior** to attending the workshop: